Step2Motion: Locomotion Reconstruction from Pressure Sensing Insoles: Limitations and Future Work

 \section{Limitations and Future Work}

 A main limitation of our method stems from the inherent drift associated with IMU sensors and the limited measurements on body parts far from the feet, i.e., head and arms, affecting the recovery of certain motions like squats.
 This primarily affects the accuracy of root motion and arm pose prediction, but can also influence the predicted global orientation when significant drift occurs in angular rate measurements.
+Since insole data primarily dictates lower-body kinematics, upper-body reconstruction is inherently probabilistic.
+Our model generates \textit{plausible} motion based on learned correlations (e.g., arm swing), rather than deterministic tracking.

+We also observe foot sliding, which is common in generative approaches.
+While our method implicitly learns contact from pressure, it does not explicitly enforce hard constraints.
+Future work could leverage the physical nature of pressure data to enforce foot-lock constraints during a post-optimization stage.

 While using only the IMUs helps prevent overfitting in displacement prediction, more motion data paired with insole readings (ideally incorporating other sensor modalities like egocentric cameras or additional IMUs) could help mitigate this issue.
-Additionally, generating synthetic insole readings from existing motion sequences could substantially increase the amount of training data, which would require an accurate physics-based model for foot-ground interactions.
+Additionally, generating synthetic insole readings from existing motion sequences could substantially increase the amount of training data, which would require an accurate physics-based model for foot-ground interactions and soft-tissue deformation.
 Another potential solution involves using motion priors trained on large motion capture databases and fine-tuning them for insole sensors.
+However, the domain gap is significant, and large research datasets lack sufficient diversity and quality.
+We found that training a specialized architecture from scratch yielded better alignment with the insoles signal.
+We leave further exploration for future work, as our initial tests suggested that significant work would be required to successfully use pre-trained models.

 Integrating the pressure readings in the attention mechanism is still open for further study.
 Our approach divides pressure into two key regions: toes and heel, motivated by their significant roles in the push-off and heel strike phases during gait.
 This could be improved by adopting a finer sole pattern to increase accuracy.